gmdjunaid/robust-news-classification/notes.md

 - **Embedding dependencies**: Embedding section requires `sentence-transformers` and model weights; needs guarding to avoid breaking the run in constrained environments.
 - **Cross-dataset gap (ISOT → WELFake)**: ROC-AUC consistently below 0.5 (~0.09-0.11) indicates models are **systematically inverted** — patterns learned on ISOT are negatively correlated with WELFake.
 This is a genuine cross-dataset transfer failure, not a bug (after label clarification).
 - **Transformers environment/runtime**: Older `transformers` requires `accelerate>=0.26.0`; fine-tuning DistilBERT on CPU is slow (~45–60 min/epoch).
 GPU or shorter `max_length`/capped steps recommended for quicker iterations.
+- **GPU configuration on Apple Silicon**: Getting transformers and sentence-embeddings to actually use the Mac’s GPU required installing a compatible `accelerate` version, ensuring the Jupyter kernel matched the `.venv`, and adding explicit CUDA/MPS device selection; even with MPS enabled, full-epoch DistilBERT training over ~45k articles remains slow, so GPU use had to be balanced against time constraints.
 - **Time constraint before oral presentation**: Pipeline is functional, but cross-dataset fixes and deeper cleaning checks are deferred until after the presentation.

 ### Current plan